ShineQi/ethernetIP-explorer/CodeExamples/Readme.txt

 	One or two attributes can be null, so all these options are OK (Config,Output) (Config,Input) (Output) (Input) (Output,Input)
 	and (Config,Output,Input)
-	This code, working without modification with OpENer basic sample.
+	This code, is working without modification with OpENer basic sample.